Redecorating/archinstall-mbp/README.md

 A profile for [python-archinstall](https://github.com/archlinux/archinstall), that installs drivers and packages for T2 Macs.

+Currently you must choose systemd-boot as your bootloader, grub will not work.
+See [#3](https://github.com/Redecorating/archinstall-mbp/issues/3)

 ## Usage
 1. If you are not on a MacBookPro15,4 or MacBookPro16,3 (13-inch, Two Thunderbolt 3 ports),
    in MacOS, run `ioreg -l | grep RequestedFiles`.
 Make sure you can refer to the